RNOVOSELOV/RNOVOSELOV/README.md

 <h3 align='center'>Hi All</h3>

 I'm **Roman Novoselov**.
-Working as [Middle Software Designer](https://www.linkedin.com/in/RNOVOSELOV) at [Azimut](https://en.azimut.ru/).
+Working at [Azimut](https://en.azimut.ru/) company.
 You can see my pet projects here.
 I love to code in C++, Dart, Java, etc. You can connect with me on social media, I would love to help you if needed.

 <h5 align='center'>Social Media Handles</h5>